 Varonis Systems, Inc. ("VSI" and together with its subsidiaries, collectively, the “Company” or "Varonis") was incorporated under the laws of the State of Delaware on November 3, 2004, commenced operations on January 1, 2005 and has twelve wholly-owned subsidiaries.

-The accompanying unaudited consolidated interim financial statements have been prepared in accordance with Article 10 of Regulation S-X, “Interim Financial Statements” and the rules and regulations for Form 10-Q of the Securities and Exchange Commission (the “SEC”).
+The accompanying unaudited condensed consolidated interim financial statements have been prepared in accordance with Article 10 of Regulation S-X, “Interim Financial Statements” and the rules and regulations for Form 10-Q of the Securities and Exchange Commission (the “SEC”).
 Pursuant to those rules and regulations, the Company has condensed or omitted certain information and footnote disclosure it normally includes in its annual consolidated financial statements prepared in accordance with U.S. generally accepted accounting principles (“GAAP”).
-Certain amounts in prior periods' financial statements have been recast and reclassified to conform to the current year's presentation.

-In management’s opinion, the Company has made all adjustments (consisting only of normal, recurring adjustments, except as otherwise indicated) necessary to fairly present its consolidated financial position, results of operations and cash flows.
+In management’s opinion, the Company has made all adjustments (consisting only of normal, recurring adjustments, except as otherwise indicated) necessary to fairly present its condensed consolidated financial position, results of operations and cash flows.
 The Company’s interim period operating results do not necessarily indicate the results that may be expected for any other interim period or for the full fiscal year.
-These financial statements and accompanying notes should be read in conjunction with the 2021 consolidated financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for its fiscal year ended December 31, 2021 filed with the SEC on February 8, 2022 (the “2021 Form 10-K”).
-There have been no changes in the significant accounting policies from those that were disclosed in the audited consolidated financial statements for the fiscal year ended December 31, 2021 included in the 2021 Form 10-K, unless otherwise stated.
+These condensed financial statements and accompanying notes should be read in conjunction with the 2022 consolidated financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for its fiscal year ended December 31, 2022 filed with the SEC on February 7, 2023 (the “2022 Form 10-K”).
+There have been no changes in the significant accounting policies from those that were disclosed in the audited consolidated financial statements for the fiscal year ended December 31, 2022 included in the 2022 Form 10-K, unless otherwise stated.

 The Company recognizes revenues in accordance with ASC No. 606, “Revenue from Contracts with Customers.”
 As such, the Company identifies a contract with a customer, identifies the performance obligations in the contract, determines the transaction price, allocates the transaction price to each performance obligation in the contract and recognizes revenues when (or as) the Company satisfies a performance obligation.

-Subscription software that is sold on-premises and perpetual license revenues are recognized at the point of time when the software license has been delivered and the benefit of the asset has transferred.
-As we have successfully transitioned to a subscription model which has resulted in an immaterial amount of perpetual license revenues, these revenues are included within the subscriptions line of the consolidated statements of operations.
-Maintenance associated with subscription licenses is recognized ratably over the term of the agreement and are included within the subscriptions line of the consolidated statements of operations.
+Subscription software that is sold on-premises is recognized at the point of time when the software license has been delivered and the benefit of the asset has transferred.
+Maintenance associated with subscription licenses is recognized ratably over the term of the agreement and is included within the subscriptions line of the condensed consolidated statements of operations.
 The Company's SaaS offerings allow customers to use hosted software, and its revenue is recognized ratably over the associated contract period.
-As these solutions were only recently offered to customers, the total associated revenues have not yet been material.
+Conversions from a license sold on-premises to the Company’s SaaS offering are accounted for on a pro-rata prospective basis.

 The Company recognizes revenues from maintenance agreements ratably over the term of the underlying maintenance contract.
 The term of the maintenance contract is usually one year.
 Renewals of maintenance contracts create new performance obligations that are satisfied over the new term with the revenues recognized ratably over the period.